wala/wala.github.io/ariadne.md

 Through static analysis techniques (provided by WALA) such as Data Flow analysis, WALA Ariadne is able to provide type-like functionality that tracks tensors, provides backward slicing to track variables, and much more.
 We make this functionality available through the Language Server Protocol, meaning in most cases, it's as easy as a simple configuration to get any LSP-supported enviroment up and running.

 ## What IDEs / Editors are supported?
-Right now, we support almost everything environment & editor that utilizes LSP.
+Right now, we support almost every environment and editor that utilizes LSP.
-Atom, VSCode, PyCharm, Sublime, Emacs, Vim and NeoVim.
+Atom, VSCode, PyCharm, Sublime, Emacs, Vim and NeoVim are known to work.
-JupyterLabs is in progress.
+JupyterLabs does not yet support LSP, but work is in progress.
 Spyder and Eclipse are coming soon.

 ## How can I help?